JeffersonLab/docker-os-examples/README.md

 # docker-os-examples

-Examples on how to configure various base images for use with the JLab proxy, CA certificates, and patching.
+Examples on how to configure various base images for use with CA certificates and patching.